chikonglam/RclassGetDataProj1/codebook.md

 It contains the means of each measurement for each activity and each subject.

 ##Rows
 Each row represents the average of each meansurement of the original dataset.
 Each row is named similarly to the original measurement (with the special characters removed).
-For example, *tBodyAccstdX* is the average of original tBodyAcc-std()-X (See the original features.txt, and features_info.txt).
+For example, *tBodyAccstdX* is the average of original *tBodyAcc-std()-X* (See the original *features.txt*, and *features_info.txt* ).
 In detail, the rows contain the averages of the mean and standard deviation of the following variable:
 * tBodyAcc-XYZ
 * tGravityAcc-XYZ
 * tBodyAccJerk-XYZ